Artist. Producer. Writer. Idiot.

 Thanks to an Early Career Residencies Grant from the Australia Council, Stephanie was the very first artist-in-residence at social enterprise 100 Story Building in 2013.
 She made a podcast called 100SBFM there.

-Her latest venture is a production umbrella company called DON'T BE LONELY, which presents exciting new independent comedy and theatre work to Australian and International audiences.
+When not making her own work, Stephanie runs her own production company called DON'T BE LONELY, which presents exciting new independent comedy and theatre work to Australian and International audiences.
 DBL produces an eclectic range of live work, including physical comedy, experimental stand-up, idiot theatre, clown, character comedy, dance and other kinds of fun art.